-The prestigious Clarendon Scholarship for graduate study at the University of Oxford, UK, is now open for applications for the 2019-2020 session.
+The University of Oxford in the UK invites applications for the prestigious Clarendon Scholarships for graduate study in the 2020 session.
 All applicants for graduate study at the University are eligible.
 Clarendon scholars come from all continents in the world: from the USA to Australia, Venezuela to Vietnam and from Norway to Nigeria.
 About 130 scholarships are awarded each year.

 The Clarendon Scholarships are awarded to academically excellent students with the best proven and future potential.
 The awards are sponsored by Oxford University Press and are only available at the University of Oxford.
 The scholarships are for graduate degrees and open to full-time and part-time students.
 Decisions on awards are based solely on academic merit.

 - Clarendon Scholarships cover tuition and college fees in full and a generous grant for living expenses.

 - The grant for living expenses for scholars on a full-time course is normally sufficient to cover the living expenses of a single student living in Oxford.

 - Scholars on a part-time course receive a pro-rata amount of the full-time grant for living expenses.
 Part-time Master’s scholars are offered 1/3 of the full-time grant per year for two years.
 Part-time DPhil scholars are offered 1/6 of the full-time grant per year for six years.

 - Under the new Combined Award Policy for Clarendon Scholarship holders that came into effect from the 2011-12 academic year Clarendon scholars may be in receipt of a funding package covering tuition fees, college fees and living expenses from multiple sources, and the value of the funding package from these sources may equal up to the total of a standard Clarendon Scholarship plus an additional £2,500 p/a for living expenses